panda-official/BlenderDataAugmentation/README.md

 **1. Using Blender UI**

-	 1. Download this repository as .zip and don't unpack it
+	 1. Download release as .zip and don't unpack it
 	 2. Launch Blender
 	 3. Go to: Edit > Preferences > Add-ons > Install..
 	 4. In the file viewer window navigate to downloaded archive and press Install Add-on